namansh70747/namansh70747/README.md

 - **Prometheus & Grafana** - Keeping an eye on what matters through a good UI

 **Also Comfortable With**
-- **React.js & JavaScript** - when i want clean and good ui based apps (when their is none who want's to do then i do frontend rarely).
+- **React.js & JavaScript** - when i want clean and good ui based apps (when their is none in the team/group who want's to do then i do frontend rarely).
 - **Git, VS Code, Postman** - some basics things that we developer require like everyone else i know them also.

 ---